ky-42/personal-site/README.md

 # Personal Site

-This is the repo for a personal website that anyone can customize and use.
+This is a personal website that anyone can customize and use.
 I created this site as a way to showcase my work, share my knowledge with others, and as a fun side project.
 You can see an example of the website at [kyledenief.me](https://kyledenief.me/).

 ## Features